Using the model

 linesearch | Linesearch method to be used (0: None, 1: Golden section, 2: Backtracking) |

-easy_start | Initially down-scale convective/condensation fluxes, if initial guess is poor/unknown.
-Enable if the model is struggling. |
+easy_start | Initially scale energy fluxes, to help with stability if the model is struggling. |

 rfm_wn_min | Line-by-line RFM radiative transfer, minimum wavenumber [cm-1] |